2stefant/alldays/README.md

 two iso week days (1-7 means monday to sunday) \
 and returns a list of strings in YYYY-MM-DD short calendar iso format.

+# Technologies
+This npm package is written with:
+- Typescript.
+- Jest, JavaScript Testing Framework with Code coverage enabled as default.
+- TSLint, static analysis tool.
+- JavaScript date library for parsing, validating, manipulating and formatting dates.

 # Usage

 ## Install